XSS3cut10n3r/My-NSA-Codebreaker-2025/README.md

 - [Task 6](./task6.md)
 - [Task 7](./task7.md)

-## About
+## About the Challenge

-The NSA Codebreaker Challenge is an annual reverse engineering and cybersecurity competition with progressively difficult tasks.
-Each task builds on the previous ones.
+The NSA Codebreaker Challenge provides students with a hands-on opportunity to develop their reverse-engineering and low-level code analysis skills while working on a realistic problem set centered around the NSA's mission.

-These writeups cover techniques including reverse engineering, network analysis, cryptography, binary analysis, and web application security.
+The challenge consists of a series of tasks worth varying points based on difficulty.
+Tasks are strictly sequential and must be solved in order.
+Each task requires a range of skills including reverse engineering, network analysis, cryptography, binary analysis, and web application security.

+## Scenario

+This year's challenge involves assisting the NSA's Cyber Response Team in investigating suspicious activity detected by the Air Force's Security Operations Center.
+The scenario involves analyzing potential infiltration attempts by advanced foreign adversaries targeting military cyber operations.

+## Disclaimer

+The challenge content is a purely fictional scenario created by the NSA for educational purposes only.
+Any similarities to real persons, entities, or events is coincidental.

 ## Note

-Writeups published after the challenge period ended.
-For educational purposes only.
+These writeups are published after the challenge period has ended and are intended for educational purposes.